-1. Class Conduct, Lab Conduct, and Participation: You are expected to contribute to discussions related to course material throughout the semester in a manner respectful to your instructor and classmates.
+1. Class Conduct and Participation: You are expected to contribute to discussions related to course material throughout the semester in a manner respectful to your instructor and classmates.
 This can be in the form of answering/posing questions during class and/or office hours.
+Deductions may incur for violations of classroom conduct and/or technology policy (see below).